How to Avoid Contractor Rip-Offs

 If you have a problem with your home improvement project, first try to resolve it with the contractor.
 Many disputes can be resolved at this level.
 Follow any phone conversations with a letter you send by certified mail.
 Request a return receipt.
 That's your proof that the company received your letter.
 Keep a copy for your files.

-If you can't get satisfaction, consider contacting the following organizations for further information and help:
+If you can't get a satisfactory outcome, consider contacting the following organizations for further information and help:

-- Your state or local Builders Association and/or Remodelors Council.
+- Your state or local Builders Association and/or Remodelers Council.

 - Your local Better Business Bureau.